modal-labs/quillman/README.md

 It also serves the frontend as static files.

-To [serve](https://modal.com/docs/guide/webhooks#developing-with-modal-serve) the app on Modal, run this command from the root directory of this repo:
+To run a [development server]((https://modal.com/docs/guide/webhooks#developing-with-modal-serve)), execute this command from the root directory of this repo:

 ```shell
 modal serve src.app